40thieves/final-year-project/src/05 - implementation/03 - search.md

 #### 4.3 Search Implementation

 This section will describe the implementation of the search module, as described in section 3.4.6.
-A wrapper around the PLOS Search API was created, producing an uniform interface to the API.
+A wrapper around the PLOS Search API was created, producing a uniform interface to the API.
 By encapsulating the API logic in a module, the codebase will become cleaner and less verbose.

 ##### 4.3.1 Package Publication